psaintmalo/PasswordManager/README.md

 - Change password key
 - Exporting and import backups
 - Adding and remove Columns
+- Searching
 - Using FTP Servers to have persistent files across multiple devices

-pyAesCrypt and pandas packages are required.
+pyAesCrypt, brcypt and pandas packages are required.
 Please run check_packages.py for more information